nicf82/aviator-php-server/README.md

 Aviator PHP Server
 ==================

-An Apache/PHP 5.5 server with gd and mysql extensions, in a Docker container
+An Apache/PHP 5.5 server with gd, mysql, imagick and ghostscript, in a Docker container